 Description: Get the maximum level of timer interval of watchdog2 during run-time.
-Range: 0~255 levels (1 level = 1 second (default) or 0.1 second, which depends on your time unit setting.
-For more details on this setting, refer to the section of 4.4 Querying and Setting WDT Count Graduation.).
+Range: 0~255 levels (1 level = 1 second).
+Access mode: Read

 MSB byte = Maximum timer interval for watchdog2 (The returned byte consists of LSB and MSB byte.
 The LSB byte signals whether uController responds with the command and it equals to 0x80 plus the value of command; the MSB byte is the value returned by the command)